 info: 141, havemeyer street in williamsburg, brooklyn. opening hours: monday-thursday 8am-8pm, friday 8am-10pm, saturday 9am-10pm, sunday 9am-9pm; budget: reasonable, good value; menu and website: www.chocny.com

-And just in case 7 is not enough, here are six more recommendations:
+And just in case these are not enough, here are six more recommendations:

-Souen is a macrobiotic restaurant on 28, East 13th street, near Union Square.
+Souen is a macrobiotic restaurant in West Soho.
 They do have a few non vegan options, so read the menu carefully if you go there!
 I absolutely love their Macro Plate with Tahini dressing.
 It’s seriously delectable and at 10$, an NYC bargain!

 Jivamuktea is the café that belongs to the famous (and vegan!)
 Yoga studio Jivamukti.
 Since it’s inside the Yoga studio, it’s easy to oversee it.
 You’ll find it on 841, Broadway, right by East 14th street and Union Square.
 To get to the café, you need to take the elevator to the second floor and then go left.
 During the winter, I love their Montana salad with tahini turmeric dressing and a glass of ice cold kombucha.
 During the summer, the Yogi’s choice bowls replace the popular winter salads.
 It’s a great place to casually meet with friends or go to on your own to read a book or get work done (it’s never really crazy busy, unless it’s lunch time).
 It is a little pricey though, so just be aware of that when you go.

 On 227, Sullivan street in Greenwich Village.
 Charming little vegan restaurant with plenty of healthy and even a few raw options.
 My favorite: the sautéed shiitake salad.